fullstackbeaver/yajsb-installer/README.md

 ## Getting Started
 ---------------

-This project is a Yasb installer, which uses Bun to manage dependencies and scripts.
+This project is a Yajsb installer, which uses Bun to manage dependencies and scripts.

 ## Usage
 -----